gravitational/careers/challenges/frontend/challenge.md

 ### Level 3

 This level focuses on backend knowledge and a basic understanding of web security.

-Instead of using a static JSON object to display the contents of a directory:
+At this level, you'll implement the UI from the Level 2 challanege, and add a backend with the following features:

+* Implement an API that allows authenticated users to browse a server directory 1-level deep at a time.
+Update the UI to use this API instead of a static JSON object.
 * Add support for session management for login/logout.
 * A login screen where an unauthenticated user is automatically redirected to (and then taken back to original URL).
-* An API that allows authenticated users to browse a server directory 1-level deep at a time.

 Directions:

 * You can store user sessions in the memory, no need to use a database.
 * You can hardcode some parameters such as a directory location, or username/hash.
 * Use native/standard libraries.
 Avoid using out-of-the-box solutions like passportjs, or lodash
-* Use native browser API for networking.
+* Use native browser APIs for networking.

 ### Level 4

 This level focuses on the quality of the submission and a comprehensive understanding of software security.

 * Make sure your application is not vulnerable to any web security vulnerabilities.
 * Make sure you have strong TLS setup.